moaiandin/docs.konghq.com/app/docs/enterprise/0.32-x/vitals.md

 > Note: Datastore Cache Hit Ratio cannot be calculated for time indices with no hits and no misses.

 ### Traffic Metrics
+Traffic metrics provide insight into which of your services are being used, and by whom, and how they are responding.

 #### Request Counts
 ##### Total Requests